TickleThePanda/carpe-dm/src/view/campaigns/the-vanquished/chapter-2-the-vanquished-fist.md

 ---
 title: "The Vanquished Fist"
 subtitle: "The Vanquished: Chapter 2"
-id: the-vanquished-chapter-2-the-vanquished-fist
-description:
-    A single–session adventure (9-11 hours) for three fith-level characters.
+description: A single–session adventure (9-11 hours) for three fith-level characters.
 The adventures receive an anonymous letter asking them to

-campaignId: the-vanquished

 order: 2
 ---

 This adventure was planned as a single–session adventure (9-11 hours) for three fifth-level characters:

 - Meriele, a half–elf rogue
 - Elmon, an elf bard
 - Prince Aseir, a human fighter

 The adventurers receive a letter begging for them to return to Renaura to stop the reprehensible events that are disturbing the city.